Skip to main content

 After the initial period of activation, the balance of power shifts.
 The sustained elevation of IGF-1 continues to potently stimulate the proliferation and activity of osteoblasts, the bone-building cells.
 These cells now begin to work in overdrive, laying down new collagen matrix in the areas cleared by the osteoclasts.

 This new matrix is then progressively mineralized, leading to a steady, measurable increase in bone mineral density.
-Clinical studies consistently show that significant improvements in BMD, particularly in the and hip, become apparent after 12 to 18 months of continuous therapy.
+Clinical studies consistently show that significant improvements in BMD, particularly in the lumbar spine and hip, become apparent after 12 to 18 months of continuous therapy.
 Long-term data from studies lasting a decade or more confirms that these gains are not only significant but are also sustained over many years, demonstrating a true restoration of skeletal integrity.

 Long-term growth hormone peptide therapy builds bone density by first clearing out old tissue and then initiating a sustained period of new bone formation.